developerashish02/Order-Easy/README.md

 3. Start exploring our mouthwatering menu and place your order with ease!

 Let's connect and share the love for food! 🍽️✨

-## Credits

-Special thanks to Bootstrap for making our design dreams come true, and to the amazing open-source community for their valuable contributions.

----

 # Happy ordering! 🛒🎉